Chebah-Amine/social_network/Readme.md

 ## 🚀 Future Improvements

 * Add notifications for likes and follows
-* Enhance frontend with React or Vue
+* Enhance frontend with React
 * Deploy on a production server with HTTPS (Heroku / Render / Fly.io)